st-user/cognito-authflow-study/README.md

 yarn start
 ```

-You should see a webpage on `localhost:3000` and an `start` button on it.
+You should see a webpage on `localhost:3000` and a `start` button on it.
 You can test the authflow by pushing the button!